 - Dog excessively itches or licks at one area on the skin

 The most obvious sign that a dog may have skin cancer is a lump or growth on the skin.
 Small lumps may not be as easily seen as larger lumps, especially if they are on a furry part of a dog.
 But not all lumps are cancerous on dogs.
-Some lumps are simply pimples, skin tags, nipples, warts, or consist of fat and do not necessarily pose a health concern to a dog.
+A veterinary exam is necessary to determine whether or not a particular lump is a problem.

 Sometimes cancerous masses or skin lesions will bleed or ooze and not heal like a typical wound would.
 These parts of the skin may have this difficulty healing because they are filled with cancerous cells.
-They may also be irritating to a dog which could cause it to lick or itch at this area excessively, causing more trauma and subsequent bleeding.
+Cancerous areas may also be painful or itchy to a dog, which could cause it to lick or itch at this area excessively, causing more trauma and subsequent bleeding.
+At other times, an area of cancerous skin may be discolored, thickened, or flaky.

 Types of Skin Cancer in Dogs

-- Malignant Melanoma: This type of cancer also occurs in humans, but in dogs, it affects the melanocytes in the skin which are responsible for creating the pigment or colored areas.
-These tumors usually occur on parts of a dog's body that do not have fur, such as the mouth, and can be a variety of colors.
+- Malignant Melanoma: This type of cancer involves the melanocytes in the skin which are responsible for creating the pigment or colored areas.
+These tumors usually occur on parts of a dog's body that do not have fur and can be a variety of colors.
 Malignant melanoma can spread very quickly to other parts of the body including internal organs.

-- Mast Cell Tumors: The most commonly diagnosed type of skin cancer in dogs, mast cell tumors are made up of mast cells.
-Often abbreviated as MCT's, they can look similar to a fatty mass but can also spread very quickly or be very small.
+- Mast Cell Tumors: The most commonly diagnosed type of malignant skin cancer in dogs, mast cell tumors (MCTs) are made up of mast cells.
+MCTs can have a variety of appearances.
 There are varying grades of mast cell tumors that carry different levels of risk to a dog.
-Lower grades of mast cell tumors are not as concerning as higher grades which are known to be aggressive and spread in the body.
+Lower grades of mast cell tumors are not as concerning as higher grades which are aggressive and spread in the body.

 - Grade 1 Mast Cell Tumor: This is considered a low-grade mast cell tumor and if the entire tumor is surgically removed it is often curable.

 - Grade 3 Mast Cell Tumor: The most concerning level of MCT, a grade 3 spreads quickly to other parts of the body including internal organs.
-There is aggressive treatment but most of these tumors are not able to be cured or completely removed.
+With aggressive treatment, a dog's prognosis is still only fair.

 Causes and Risk Factors of Skin Cancer in Dogs